valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.4.0/README.md

 * Fixed an issue where the menu under the Start process button in the Documents tab of the case detail was smaller than in the other tabs.
 The menu size is now consistent across all tabs.
 * When an external start form is configured, it now correctly shows up as an option when creating a new case.
 * Both verzoek plugin configurations that were migrated from version 12.x and newly created configurations now work correctly.
+* Fixed a bug where filters and buttons from the analysis page could appear on the dossier page after quickly switching between the two pages.